 If you need to override the default settings you must create your own

 sakai.properties file either from scratch or from a known working copy adding new key/value settings in order to customize your installation.
-As examples we recommend that you review the
+We recommend that you review the

-sample.sakai.properties files included in the source installation or in the appropriate maintenance branch.
-Since any component property can in principle be overridden by a
+default.sakai.properties file included in the source installation or in the appropriate maintenance branch.

 The default location for your local

 $CATALINA_HOME/sakai.
 This folder is not created by Maven during the build and deployment process, so you will have to create it manually or via a script.
 You can also store Sakai's configuration files outside of your web application server's file hierarchy.
 For example, in a development environment you may find yourself frequently reinstalling Tomcat and unless you create a build script to automate the Tomcat installation and configuration process avoiding having to recreate